 Phthalate Lab Testing

-Phthalates content is one of the more common reasons why a product fails lab testing.
-We have seen a wide range of products, from PVC tarpaulins to PU watch strap, fail third-party testing due to phthalate detection – resulting in the products being verified as non-compliant.
+Phthalate content is one of the more common reasons why a product fails lab testing.
+We have seen a wide range of products, from PVC tarpaulins to PU watch straps, fail third-party testing due to phthalate detection – resulting in the products being verified as non-compliant.